microsoft/Web-Dev-For-Beginners/8-react/1-scaffold-site/README.md

 export default App;
 ```

-In localhost:3000, you should be able to see the hotreloaded changes reflected in your browser!
+In localhost:3000, you should be able to see the compiled and hotreloaded changes reflected in your browser!

 ## Next